AhMaD36789/Movies-Library/README.md

 required:

-touch server.js

-npm init -y

-npm install express
+npm install express core dotenv nodemon axios

 optional:
-git checkout -b 'your branch name here'
+git checkout -b 'your branch name here' create your own apikey from "https://www.themoviedb.org/"

 ## Project Features

 pages:

-home page=> displays the main contents of the latest movies favorite=> Welcome to Favorite Page
+home page=> displays the main contents of spider-Man: No Way Home.

+trending=> displays the most viewed movies this last week.

+search=> displays a search feature for a movie of your choosing.

+list=> displays a list of movies within a specific genre.

+discover=> displays a random assortment of movies alongside some of our recommendations.